 If an insurance company violates the terms of the insurance policy, you may be able to sue with the help of an experienced attorney.
 Laws exist to protect policyholders from unscrupulous insurance company practices.
 In some situations, suing the insurance company is the best way to ensure that a fraudulent company is held accountable and consumer rights are not violated.
 Often, without legal action, a company is allowed to continue its corrupt practices and deny many future policyholders the compensation they need to recover after injury.
 As legal advocates for our clients, we use the law to prevent this harmful situation from happening.

 If you were injured in a motor vehicle or other type of accident and are dealing with an insurance company you believe may be using dishonest, deceptive, or illegal practices to deny you compensation, reach out to our firm.
-The Chicago personal injury lawyers at Krzak Rundio Law Group, LLC have a long history of successfully dealing with insurance companies.
+The Chicago personal injury lawyers at Krzak Rundio Gorman, Injury Attorneys have a long history of successfully dealing with insurance companies.
 Our lawyers will be able to advise you of your legal options based on your specific circumstances.

 Why You Might Need to Take Legal Action Against an Insurance Company

 When an insurance policy is purchased, there is an understanding that the insurer has a legal obligation to fulfill certain duties.
 These duties include things like providing insurance coverage and paying valid, covered claims, as well as upholding all terms of the policy.
 When an insurance company fails in its duties, policyholders suffer the consequences.
 This happens more often than we might hope to believe.
 Sadly, it’s not uncommon to find that insurance companies put profits above the needs of their customers.
 This might include using unreasonable delays to avoid payment, deliberately undervaluing claims, bullying policyholders into dropping claims, or abusing the language of an insurance policy to make excuses for denying a valid claim.